 — Scott Mantz (@MovieMantz) June 10, 2016

-When Williams returns, he’ll be looking to replicate the success he had with the first three Indiana Jones movies, which each earned Academy Award nominations for their score.
-That run ended with the much-maligned fourth film, Indiana Jones and the Kingdom of the Crystal Skull, which did not receive a nomination.
+Williams will look to replicate the success he had with the first three Indiana Jones movies, which each earned Academy Award nominations for their score.
+That run ended with the much-maligned fourth film, which did not receive a nomination.

 - Here’s what a MacGuffin is, and 15 killer examples that made movies memorable